Universal Fault-Tolerant Quantum Computing with Stabiliser Codes: Conclusion

 Another approach could be to use a code family that is not $\mathbf{B}$-constrained.
-Such a code family would be unconstrained by Theorem \ref{Th2} and so could conceivably admit a universal set of unconditionally fault-tolerant, unitary implementations of logical operators.
+Such a code family would be unconstrained by Theorem \ref{Th2} and so could conceivably admit a universal set of logical operators implemented by LNP quantum channels.
 As we have shown, standard code families such as conventional topological stabiliser codes and concatenated stabiliser codes are $\mathbf{B}$-constrained as they necessarily have infinite disjointness.
 However, it is unknown whether other classes of code families, such as topological stabiliser codes with fracton order, or more general LDPC codes, necessarily have infinite disjointness.
-In particular, since the disjointness of a code is upper-bounded by the ratio of the number of physical qubits ($n$) to the code distance ($d$)~\cite{JochymOConnor}, if symmetric LDPC codes with $d$ linear in $n$ could be found then they could be unconstrained by Corollary~\ref{Cor1}.
-Such a symmetric, finite-disjointness code family could potentially allow for universal, fault-tolerant quantum computing using only unitary quantum channels and thus may avoid the challenges and high overheads associated with universality in standard code families.
+In particular, since the disjointness of a code is upper-bounded by the ratio of the number of physical qubits ($n$) to the code distance ($d$)~\cite{JochymOConnor}, if LDPC codes with $d$ linear in $n$ could be found then they could be unconstrained by Corollary~\ref{Cor1}.
+Such a code family could potentially allow for universal, fault-tolerant quantum computing using only unitary quantum channels and thus may avoid the challenges and high overheads associated with universality in standard code families.

 Conversely, if more general LDPC codes are shown to have infinite disjointness and hence are constrained by our no-go results, then the results of Sec.~\ref{Sec:IV} could be applied to them to overcome this obstacle.
 Indeed, the analysis of that section could serve as a template for constructing a universal set of fault-tolerant logical operations for important code families, such as LDPC codes with asymptotically non-zero rate.
 This could open up promising new avenues for more efficient and practical fault-tolerant quantum computing.